Arche Resonance Theory

 14.1 The Tiling Rule

-Two Archeonic expressions with the same rotation rate ω but different phase offsets φ are, in the frequency domain, related by their phase difference Delta φ.
-When Delta φ = 0 their superposition is fully constructive: the combined amplitude is maximal and the two expressions reinforce one another completely.
-When Delta φ = π the superposition is fully destructive: the two expressions cancel exactly, producing a node, a point of zero amplitude.
+Two Archeonic expressions with the same rotation rate ω and different phase offsets φ are related by their phase difference Δ φ.
+When Δ φ = 0, their superposition is fully constructive.
+When Δ φ = π, it is fully destructive and yields a node.

 14.2 Three Neighbours